tsykoduk/greg.nokes.name/_posts/2022-05-18-A-Decade-At-Heroku.md

 I ended up spending time at places like Engine Yard, Point Inside, and Bluebox Group.
 These were early cloud based companies - either providers like EY and BBG or consumers like Point Inside.
 I really started to value "the cloud", and the agility that it could bring me as someone with a sysadmin background.

 All of that lead to me standing outside Heroku's door on that early SF morning, wondering if I had made the right choice.
+Little did I know how much I would learn over the next decade.